wlscience/ufc/README.md

 # MMA predictor
 Practice for data cleaning/transformation, EDA and visualization.
-Playing around with ML models to try and predict fight outcomes
+Exploring ML models to gain a deeper understanding and also try to predict fight outcomes!

 Future directions:
 - web scrape for more fight statistics that can be employed as parameters